Healthy Homes Assessment Naenae

 Naenae Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Naenae and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required for all Naenae and New Zealand rental houses where it is reasonably practicable to install.

-• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers should make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes